Meise90/EquiTime-App/README.md

 Indoor arena capacity is limited, it helps to plan the trainings so that there won't be 20 horses inside at the same hour.
 The schedule is being cleared every week at 2 AM on Mondays - Celery and Celery-beat are responsible for this task as well.
-Schedule can be cleared at any time by the Admin.
+The schedule can be cleared anytime by the Admin.
 </details>

 ### 3. Noticeboard